michael-vuong/michael-vuong.github.io/_projects/Attachapick/index.md

 </div>

 # Objective
 Design and manufacture a new product using HDPE on an automated assembly line environment (ADML).
-The process should aim to optimize manufacturing strategies, integrate computer-controlled processes, and apply lean principles to produce a functional, cost-efficient product that positively impacts society.
+The design was optimized for automated, scalable production, accounting for machining and robotic tolerances and using CNC mills, UR5 robotic handling, conveyors, and robotic assembly—while prioritizing computer-controlled processes, lean manufacturing strategies, and cost-efficiency to deliver a functional product with positive societal impact.
 {% include image-gallery.html images="ADML.png, UniversalRobot.png" height="400" %}
 <div style="text-align:center; font-size:1.2rem; font-weight:bold; margin-bottom:12px;">
   Boston University EPIC's ADML & Universal Robot Used